Corona virus

 According to the latest monthly COVID-19 update from the WHO dated 6 November 2024, the SARS-CoV-2 variants JN.1 with 12.2% (VOI), KP.3.1.1 with 51.1% (VUM) and XEC with 17.2% (VUM) dominate worldwide.)

-Based on the available data from seven and nine European countries respectively, the average distribution of variants across Europe in calendar weeks 43 to 44 was as follows, according to the ECDC:
+Based on the available data from seven European countries, the average variant distribution across Europe in calendar weeks 46 to 47 was as follows, according to the ECDC:

 Variants under observation